wluangtip/wluangtip.github.io/_pages/about.md

   - /about.html
 ---

-I am Wasutep Luangtip, commonly known as Ton.
+My name is Wasutep Luangtip, commonly known as Ton.
 I am an astrophysicist working on observations of accretion onto compact objects.

 My research focuses on the observational properties of accretion in extreme environments, including ultraluminous X-ray sources (ULXs) as well as X-ray binaries and active galactic nuclei (AGN).
 I specialise in high-energy astrophysics, with particular emphasis on systems accreting at high and super-Eddington mass accretion rates.